bahatiphill/bahatiphill.github.io/_posts/2019-08-22-monitoring-twitter-with-elk.md

 $ sudo apt-get install openjdk-11-jre
 ```

-You can check if now you have java on your server by running
+Now you can check if you have java on your server by running
 ```
 $ java -version
 ```